Spinach and feta stuffed chicken breasts are what low carb dreams are made off. These are easy to make and beyond delicious!

 It was a little messy to prepare and I was a little worried about the cheese oozing out everywhere but it turned out great.
 Cheese stayed in place even after being sliced.
 Someone on instagram asked me what my secret was to keeping the cheese from oozing out.
 I don’t really have a secret but I think that by not filling the chicken breast to much with the spinach mixture and also rolling as tight as possible helps.

-A huge bonus to this recipe is it can certainly be made ahead of time.
+A huge bonus to this spinach and feta stuffed chicken recipe is it can certainly be made ahead of time.
 You can prepare and freeze before baking or bake completely then heat up the night you want to eat.
 I prefer the later because it will take less time to warm up and you can easily bring for lunches.
 But either would work.

-I highly recommend trying this recipe.
+I highly recommend trying this spinach and feta stuffed chicken recipe.
 It is delicious.
 Now that I know stuffed chicken is so easy to make I will definitely be testing out and creating new recipes.

 - 4 chicken breasts, pounded into thin cutlets